 - The dyslexic may reverse letters like b and d, or p and q, either when reading or writing.

-- He may invert letters, reading or writing n as u, m as w, d as q, p as b, f as t.
+- They may invert letters, reading or writing n as u, m as w, d as q, p as b, f as t.

-- He may read or write words like no for on, rat for tar, won for now, saw for was.
+- They may read or write words like no for on, rat for tar, won for now, saw for was.

-- He may mirror write words, like ‘’ for Susan.
+- They may mirror write words, like ‘’ for Susan.